Schrödinger equation: Interpretation

 The Schrödinger equation provides a way to calculate the wave function of a system and how it changes dynamically in time.
 However, the Schrödinger equation does not directly say what, exactly, the wave function is.
 The meaning of the Schrödinger equation and how the mathematical entities in it relate to physical reality depends upon the interpretation of quantum mechanics that one adopts.

 In the views often grouped together as the Copenhagen interpretation, a system's wave function is a collection of statistical information about that system.
 The Schrödinger equation relates information about the system at one time to information about it at another.
 While the time-evolution process represented by the Schrödinger equation is continuous and deterministic, in that knowing the wave function at one instant is in principle sufficient to calculate it for all future times, wave functions can also change discontinuously and stochastically during a measurement.
 The wave function changes, according to this school of thought, because new information is available.
 The post-measurement wave function generally cannot be known prior to the measurement, but the probabilities for the different possibilities can be calculated using the Born rule.
-Other, more recent interpretations of quantum mechanics, such as relational quantum mechanics and QBism also give the Schrödinger equation a status of this sort.
+Other, more recent interpretations of quantum mechanics, such as relational quantum mechanics and QBism, also give the Schrödinger equation a status of this sort.

 Schrödinger himself suggested in 1952 that the different terms of a superposition evolving under the Schrödinger equation are "not alternatives but all really happen simultaneously".
 This has been interpreted as an early version of Everett's many-worlds interpretation.
 This interpretation, formulated independently in 1956, holds that all the possibilities described by quantum theory simultaneously occur in a multiverse composed of mostly independent parallel universes.
 This interpretation removes the axiom of wave function collapse, leaving only continuous evolution under the Schrödinger equation, and so all possible states of the measured system and the measuring apparatus, together with the observer, are present in a real physical quantum superposition.
-While the multiverse is deterministic, we perceive non-deterministic behavior governed by probabilities, because we don't observe the multiverse as a whole, but only one parallel universe at a time.
+While the multiverse is deterministic, we perceive non-deterministic behavior governed by probabilities, because we do not observe the multiverse as a whole, but only one parallel universe at a time.
 Exactly how this is supposed to work has been the subject of much debate.
-Why we should assign probabilities at all to outcomes that are certain to occur in some worlds, and why should the probabilities be given by the Born rule?
+Why should we assign probabilities at all to outcomes that are certain to occur in some worlds, and why should the probabilities be given by the Born rule?
 Several ways to answer these questions in the many-worlds framework have been proposed, but there is no consensus on whether they are successful.

-Bohmian mechanics reformulates quantum mechanics to make it deterministic, at the price of making it explicitly nonlocal (a price exacted by Bell's theorem).
+Bohmian mechanics reformulates quantum mechanics to make it deterministic, at the price of adding a force due to a "quantum potential".
 It attributes to each physical system not only a wave function but in addition a real position that evolves deterministically under a nonlocal guiding equation.
 The evolution of a physical system is given at all times by the Schrödinger equation together with the guiding equation.